Skip to content

 Most enterprises have backup systems, disaster recovery plans, and security controls.
 When disruption hits, that’s often not enough – because none of those answer the question that actually matters: Can we actually come back, for each critical service, right now?

-That gap is what resilience operations (ResOps) solves.
+That gap is what ResOps (Resilience Operations) solves.

 STRIVE Podcast